xtuml/bridgepoint/doc-bridgepoint/notes/9571_oal_xtext_editor/9571_oal_xtext_editor_option2_ant.md

 text editor to interface into the model, we will need to go one of two
 directions:

-1. Extend the MASL exporter to generate textual versions of the xtUML model for validation
+5.3.1.1 Extend the MASL exporter to generate textual versions of the xtUML model for validation
   * Write an xtUML grammar to parse these new structural elements
   * Follow the current MASL pattern
-2. Extend or implement a direct interface into the OOA of OOA
-   * Using functions and class operations
-   * Integrate this interface into the validation and completion facilities of the OAL Xtext editor.

-5.2.1 xtUML to text exporter

 We already have a good deal of code in place which can take compatible xtUML models and generate MASL from them.
 This code could be extended to export any